 17 years ago - 28-year-old Martin earns his first Doctorate.

 16 years ago - 29-year-old Martin earns his second doctorate.

 15 years ago - 30-year-old Martin is awarded the Nobel Prize for physics.

-12 years ago - 33-year-old Martin begins working on an experimental Nuclear Matrix Reactor. he is aproached by Henry Hewitt of Hewitt Energy who tries to acquire his research to prevent it from disrupting his energy monopoly.
+12 years ago - 33-year-old Martin begins working on an experimental Nuclear Matrix Reactor with his lab assistant Danton Black.
+He is aproached by Henry Hewitt of Hewitt Energy who tries to acquire his research to prevent it from disrupting his energy monopoly.

 11 years ago - 34-year-old Martin first meets Ronnie Raymond when his assistant Caitlyn Snow tries to get him expelled.